 What if you do not have any bread dough?

 If you do not have the chapati or bread dough, seal up the edge of the lid with a piece of kitchen towel.
-The whole purpose is to let the steam inside the pot to cook the chicken, which is the best way to keep the steam in the pot.
+The whole purpose is to let the steam inside the skillet to cook the chicken, which is the best way to keep the steam in the pot.

 You need to use very low heat to cook the biryani.
 The yogurt at the bottom of the pot can burn fairly quickly over high heat.